 [Looking for Charlie's main web site?]

-Need proof?
 Just do an form file upload to a CFM page that has no CFFILE Action="upload".
 The file will still be uploaded, to a temp directory (from which CFFILE *would* move it).
-There's a trick, though.
-The temp file (literally with a .tmp extension) will be removed when the upload page processing is done.
-You need to pause the page long enough to watch the directory to see it uploaded.
-Fortunately, in CFMX and BD, that's easily done.
+There's a trick to "seeing this", though.
+Again, the temp file (literally with a .tmp extension) will be removed when the upload page processing is done.
+You will need to pause the request long enough to be able to look in the directory (such as with Windows explorer) to see the file as uploaded.
+Fortunately, that pause is easily done.

 Here's a template that demonstrates it all (see the comments/explanation that would appear onscreen):